kmhcreative/zappbar/README.md

 **Sidebar Panels:** If you do not plan to link buttons to open/close the sidebar panels users will need some way to open/close them.
 If this setting is enabled it will overlay your site, left and right, with two tabs which can be used to open/close the left/right panels.

+**Panel Style Source:** Determines which styles are applied to ZappBar Panels:

-**Use Bar Styles for Panels:** Automatically uses the *ZappBar Colors* settings for the Panels too (which saves you having to repeat it all if you want them to look the same).
-If checked all the visual settings below this in the tab section are ignored.
+* Use Bar Styles - Automatically uses the *ZappBar Colors* settings for the Panels too (which saves you having to repeat it all if you want them to look the same).
+If selected all the visual settings below this in the tab section are ignored.
+* Inherit from Theme - applies any relevant styles from the theme to your panels.
+Can potentially save you time making panels look more integrated with your WordPress theme and will automatically apply new styles when you change themes.
+If selected all the visual settings below this in the tab section are ignored.
+* Use Styles Below for Panels - this is the only option that actually uses any custom styles you set on this tab.

 _(the color and style options for the panels are also fairly self-explanatory so they won’t be covered in this README)_